-Sexual bullying is characterised by, but not exclusive to, the following:
+Sexual bullying is characterised by the following:

 - Abusive name calling

 - Looks and comments about appearance, attractiveness, emerging puberty

 - Inappropriate and uninvited touching

 - Sexual innuendoes and propositions

 - Pornographic material

 - Graffiti with sexual content

 - Cyberbullying

 In its most extreme form, sexual bullying takes the form of sexual assault or even rape.
 Under these circumstances police would normally be involved as these are criminal offences.